phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Total Number of Tweets: 3435
+#Total Number of Tweets: 5103
-#Number of Trump Tweets: 1114
+#Number of Trump Tweets: 1625
-#Number of Cruz Tweets: 750
+#Number of Clinton Tweets: 1082
-#Number of Clinton Tweets: 684
+#Number of Cruz Tweets: 983
-#Number of Sanders Tweets: 514
+#Number of Sanders Tweets: 915
-#Number of Rubio Tweets: 327
+#Number of Rubio Tweets: 435
-#Number of Carson Tweets: 46
+#Number of Carson Tweets: 63
 #Current Stream Started at Tue Feb  9 05:02:01
 ---
 ---